I often get asked, “What is it about Kenya that attracts you so much?” or, “Why is it so special to you?”

 Volunteering never changed me, Kenya did.

-The following years I kept returning, five times in total so far and if it wasn’t for the COVID-19 pandemic, it probably would have been six by now.
+In the following years, I kept returning, five times in total so far and if it wasn’t for the COVID-19 pandemic, it probably would have been six by now.

 During my approximately six months in Kenya, I have never gone on a safari and stayed in a hotel for three or four days, so it is not about the luxury or the fancy game drives.